puppetlabs/puppetdb/documentation/configure.markdown

 connections from anywhere but the PuppetDB server itself.
 To listen on all available interfaces, use `0.0.0.0`.

-To avoid DNS resolution confusion, if you wish to set this to something other than `localhost`, we reccoment using an IP address instead of a hostname.
+To avoid DNS resolution confusion, if you wish to set this to something other than `localhost`, we reccomend using an IP address instead of a hostname.

 > **Note:** Unencrypted HTTP is the only way to view the [performance
     dashboard][dashboard], since PuppetDB uses host verification for